antoinekrajnc/coding-for-product-managers-INSTRUCTORS-PREP/Intro/instructor-prep-notes.md

 Make students write their first lines of code as soon as possible.
 Normally with Cloud 9 and Github, it should be enough to show them how to write headings, paragraphs etc. on a webpage.

 This might seem trivial but show real websites that use what you are teaching them.
-It should be very easy with HTML and CSS.
+It should be very easy with HTML.
 Students need to connect the dots with their work and understand how their engineering teams work.